DTS-STN/benefits-newsfeed-poc/astro-frontend/src/content/news/en/item2.md

 ---
-program: "SERVICE DISRUPTIONS"
+program: "Service disruptions"
 date: "2023-08-18"
 tag: "New"
 "draft": false
 ---

-## Temporary Closure Alert: Regina North Central Scheduled Outreach Site
+## Temporary closure of the Rolling Hills North scheduled outreach site

-Our Regina North Central Scheduled Outreach Site (Regina) is temporarily closed.
+The Rolling Hills North scheduled outreach site is temporarily closed.
 We apologize for any inconvenience and will keep you updated on when services will resume.
-For immediate assistance, please use our [online services](https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada.html) or [request a callback](https://eservices.canada.ca/en/service/).
+For immediate assistance, please request a callback [link](https://eservices.canada.ca/en/service/)  or try our online services [link](https://www.canada.ca/en/employment-social-development/services/my-account.html)